Hands-on Gear Review

 Comfort & Fit

 Even though they are slightly thicker than other pants in this review, the Simple Guide Pants are extremely comfortable to hike in.
-The pants have a regular fit, being form fitting around the rear and thigh, which adds to their stylish looks and makes them particularly comfortable.
+The pants have a slim fit, being form fitting around the rear and thigh, which makes them flattering and particularly comfortable.
 The spandex included in the matarial makes the pants conform to fit to your body.

-These pants are made out of 91% recycled polyester, and breathe well and even though they have no convertible features built in.
+These pants are made out of 100% recycled polyester, and breathe decently well and even though they have no convertible features built in.
 They can still be rolled up at the cuffs for more temperature regulation while hiking or climbing.
+Lighter weight options such as the ExOfficio Nomad Roll-Up Pant - Women's or zip-off pants like The North Face Paramount II Convertible Pant - Women's will offer more ventilation.

-The Simple Guide pants are best used on long climbing approaches or hikes that involve a lot of scrambling.
-Since they are the stretchiest and easiest to move in, they also are the best for climbing in and particularly excel at multi-pitch climbing.
-They make the best pants for an adventure that involves more than simply hiking.
+The Simple Guide pants are best used on long climbing approaches, short spring ski tours, or hikes that involve a lot of scrambling.
+Since they are the stretchiest and easiest to move in, they also are the best for climbing.
+They make the best pants for an adventure that involves more than simply hiking, but are not the best choice for a backpacker.
+Those wanting to do multi-day hikes will be more comfortable in something like the Columbia PGF Aruba Convertible Pant -Women's.

 The Simple Guide Pants are on the upper end of the price spectrum for hiking pants, but they are very cleverly constructed and comfortable.
-If you want the most comfortable pants to hike in, these are worth it.
+For a softshell pant, they are a great deal.
 Since Patagonia offers a reliable satisfaction guarantee, buying these is virtually risk free.

 Men's Patagonia Simple Guide Pant